jpmondet/Fully-Automated-K8s-deployment/README.md

 ## The resulting cluster

-You can customize the **global_vars.yaml** to get the subnets you like for your resulting cluster but the defaults are :

-*Diagram to insert here*

-## K8s networking solutions

-* Standard Cni type bridge with IPVS, CoreDNS and a pure L3 network :

-(On a blank [Cumulus In The Cloud](https://cumulusnetworks.com/products/cumulus-in-the-cloud/) workbench)
+You can optimize everything but if you need a quick test lab, you can deploy with a one-liner on a free blank [Cumulus In The Cloud](https://cumulusnetworks.com/products/cumulus-in-the-cloud/) workbench :

 ```
 wget https://raw.githubusercontent.com/jpmondet/Fully-Automated-K8s-deployment/1.13/deploy_all.sh ; chmod u+x deploy_all.sh ; bash deploy_all.sh
 ```

-* Cilium : In Progress (needs a kernel upgrade)
-* Kube-router: Firewall-only mode

-Switch the variable ``network_policies`` to ``True``

-* Calico : Not Implemented fully yet (Cause of restrictions in adressing scheme)
+Some customization can be done by changeing values in the **global_vars.yaml** file but the defaults one-liner above gives you :

+* Kubernetes 1.13
+* containerd 1.2.1
+* runc 1.0.0-rc6
+* etcd 3.3.10
-* Standard Cni type Kubenet : Not Implemented yet
+* Standard Cni type Bridge
-* Weave :
-[...]
+* IPVS replaces IPtables for Services
+* CoreDNS replaces Kubedns (1.13 made CoreDNS the default so it's no more a 'cool' feature to have ;-)
+* A pure RFC5549-based L3 IPv6 network (which lets you use IPv4 above v6)
+* [Kubefw](https://github.com/jpmondet/kubefw) to leverage Network Policies